Insights

 3-5% avg margin

-TLDR: The "90% of restaurants fail" myth is wrong - real first-year failure is 14-17%.
+The "90% of restaurants fail" myth is wrong, real first-year failure is 14-17%.
 About half survive past five years.
 Only ~20% make it to 15 years.
 The average profit margin is 3-5%, and 42% entered 2026 unprofitable.
-But here is what matters: the restaurants that survive share a specific playbook - disciplined cost control, direct customer ownership, and smart technology adoption.
+But here is what matters: the restaurants that survive share a specific playbook: disciplined cost control, direct customer ownership, and smart technology adoption.
 Data-driven restaurants have a 23% higher survival rate.
-This article breaks down the real numbers and the exact levers - AI, retention tech, menu engineering, and direct ordering - that move restaurants from the failing 42% to the thriving 20%.
+This article breaks down the real numbers and the exact levers: AI, retention tech, menu engineering, and direct ordering, that move restaurants from the failing 42% to the thriving 20%.

 The 90% Myth: Where It Came From and Why It Is Wrong